netsec-ethz/rains/DESIGN-HANDLE-QUERIES.md

 type.

 ### Handle delegation queries
-1. If the queried delegation is complete in the zoneKeyCache answer with all delegations of the queried zone.
+1. If the zoneKeyCache contains any information about the queried delegation the server answers with all delegations of the queried zone.
 2. If there is a shard in range or a zone in the negAssertionCache answer with it.
-3. Depending on the configuration the server either sends a redirect assertion back (if possible together with an IP assertion) or starts the lookup itself.
+3. Depending on the server's policy it either sends a redirect assertion back (if possible together with an IP assertion) loaded from the redirection cache or starts the lookup itself.
-   - Send redirect: If there is a redirect assertion for the queried zone in the assertionCache then, if there is also an IP assertion for the queried zone in the cache it responds with both assertions, else it responds with the redirect assertion to the zone.
+   - Send redirect: If there is a redirect assertion for the queried zone in the assertion cache then, if there is also an IP assertion for the queried zone in the cache it responds with both assertions, else it responds with the redirect assertion to the zone.
 In case there is no redirect assertion for the queried zone in the cache, it responds with a redirect to a root server.
-   - Lookup itself: The server adds the delegation query to the pending query cache. (see design of callback function below on how it is further processed when the answer arrives) It then checks if there is a redirect assertion for the queried zone in the assertionCache then, if there is also an IP assertion for the queried zone in the cache it sends the query to the obtained address, else it sends an IP query for the given redirect name to a root server.
-In case there is no redirect assertion for the queried zone in the cache, it sends a redirect and IP query to the root server.
+   - Lookup itself: The server adds the delegation query to the pending query cache. (see design of callback function below on how it is further processed when the answer arrives) It then loads an IP address associated with the most specific redirect from the redirection cache.
+(In the worst case it has to ask a root server)

 ### Handle non-delegation queries
 1. If the queried information is in the assertionCache answer with the shortest assertion.